optionblox/docs.optionblox/docs/README.md

    - Launch Closed Alpha for Uncovered Options and Futures
    - Launch Closed Alpha for OTC contract development tool

-### Contribute
+### How to Reach Us

-If you would like to help, please reach out to us directly.
+If you would like to get involved, or have questions, please reach out to us directly.

 [Email](https://www.optionblox.com/contact)